Sharp Compet 31 (CS-31A) Desktop Calculator

 Image Courtesy Takaharu Yoshida

-The Compet 31 (Model CS-31A), introduced in October of 1966, appears to have been a remake of the earlier CS-30B model of the Sharp Compet 30 utilizing a small number of integrated circuits to replace discrete transistorized sequencing control logic in the earlier Compet 30.
-From available information(of which there is not a lot), the Compet 31 is functionally identical to the Compet 30 Model CS-30B.
-Sharp claims that the Compet 31 (Model CS-31A) is the company's first electronic calculator to utilize integrated circuit technology.
+The Compet 31 (Model CS-31A), announced in October of 1966 and available for sale in Japan in February of 1967, is a remake of the earlier Compet 30 Model CS-30B utilizing a small number of bipolar integrated circuits to replace discrete transistorized memory register of the Compet 30.
+The Compet 31 marks the first use of integrated circuits in a Japanese-made electronic calculator.
+From all available information(of which there is not a lot), the Compet 31 is functionally identical to the Compet 30 Model CS-30B.

 The CS-31A uses 28 small-scale bipolar integrated circuits made by one of the earliest Japanese integrated circuit manufacturers, Mitsubishi.
-The devices, which have part number M2340, are in plastic dual-inline packages, and utilize diode-transistor (DTL) construction.
-Each package contains four two-input NAND gates.
-Only one of the 13 circuit boards in the Compet 31 uses the integrated circuit devices, with all of the rest of the boards utilizing the same discrete transistor construction as in the Compet 30.
-The circuit board using the ICs replaces the board in the CS-30A calculator which contains a number of transistorized flip flops that are involved in the sequence control logic of the machine.
-The logic gates in the ICs are connected in such a way that they create flip flops that take the place of the transistor-based flip flops in the earlier machine, significantly reducing the component count and complexity of this sequencing board.
+The devices, which have part number M2340, are in plastic dual-inline packages, and are fabricated with TTL (Transistor-Transistor Logic) construction.
+Each package contains four two-input NAND gates, very similar to the first of Texas Instruments' famous 7400-series TTL ICs, the SN7400.
+Only the memory circuit board of the thirteen circuit boards in the Compet 31 uses integrated circuits, with the rest of the boards utilizing the same discrete transistor construction as in the Compet 30.
+The logic gates in the ICs are connected in such a way that they create flip flops that take the place of the transistor-based flip flops that make up the memory register in the Compet 30, significantly reducing the component count and complexity of this board as well as reducing the retail price of the calculator by approximately $200US.

 |Manufacturer:||Hayakawa Electric Co., Ltd. (Sharp)|